Alakh11/hello-world/README.md

 # hello-world

-I'm Alakh Chaturvedi
+I'm Alakh Chaturvedi,
-Btech-CSE
+Btech-CSE,
-Full Stack Developer
+Full Stack Developer.

-This repository is for practicing the GitHub Flow.
+This repository is for practicing the GitHub Flow./n “hacktoberfest-accepted”